 - There are older siblings in the house that your child tries to emulate.

 You already know that toddlers are stubborn creatures.
 That’s why we suggest bringing them along with you during the shopping process.
 Let them pick out what they want.
-They might choose something that suits their personality that’s designed specifically for toddlers that’s in the shape of a castle, car or fire engine.
-Allow them to also select the bedding and ask them for their opinion every step of the way.
+They might choose something that suits their personality and is specifically designed for toddlers (a bed that’s shaped like a car or castle).
+Allow them to also select the bedding, and ask them for their opinion every step of the way.

 If your child can pick out everything, including the sheets and blankets, they’re more likely to be excited about the move.